FAQ

 If you are having trouble booking accommodation, please let us know.

-Students and young people (aged until 26) are paying €25 for three days or €10 per day.
+Students and young people (aged until 26) are paying €20 for three days (early bird price) or €10 per day.

-Free tickets are available for speakers and contributors.
+Free tickets are available for:

 • Ticket fees are based on your country of origin, so please check if you are already entitled to a free ticket before contacting us.

-We have an inclusivity fund for people who would like to attend but are unable to pay the €90/€40 or €25/€10 fee.
+We have a small inclusivity fund for people who would like to attend but are unable to pay the ticket fees.

-Email us on xxx and we will consider all applications on an individual basis.
+We will consider all applications on an individual basis.
 We cannot guarantee that all those who submit a request will be granted a free ticket.

 We would ask that all young people under the age of 18 are always accompanied by an adult.